zsparal/api-documentation/source/reference/oauth2/authorize.rst

    :method: GET
    :url: https://www.mollie.com/oauth2/authorize

+.. note:: You should construct the Authorize URL from the endpoint above with the parameters below.
+Then, you should
+          redirect the resource owner to the Authorize endpoint.

 The Authorize endpoint is the endpoint on Mollie web site where the merchant logs in, and grants authorization to your client application.
 E.g. when the merchant clicks on the :doc:`Connect with Mollie button </oauth/overview>`, you should redirect the merchant to the Authorize endpoint.

-You should construct the Authorize URL from the endpoint and the parameters below.
-Then, you should redirect the resource owner to the Authorize endpoint.

 The resource owner can then grant the authorization to your client application for the scopes you have requested.